fluxcd/helm-operator-get-started/README.md

 and the Flux Helm operator makes sure Helm charts are released as specified in the resources.

 Note that Flux Helm Operator works with Kubernetes 1.9 or newer.
-If you are running Tiller with TLS you'll need to configure the operator to use the client certificate, more details [here](https://github.com/weaveworks/flux/blob/master/chart/flux/README.md#installing-weave-flux-helm-operator-and-helm-with-tls-enabled).

 At startup Flux generates a SSH key and logs the public key.
 Find the SSH public key with: